 I have chosen to publish this book for free online without a publisher.
 The main reason for this is freedom.
 It allows me to write and design the type of book that I would read.
 This is reflected in the structure of the book, which consists of many shorter chapters that are easier to read on the web and straightforward for teachers to remix for use in classrooms (which is completely legal because of the Creative Commons license).
 I will be writing these chapters in a nonlinear fashion, working on topics that I find the most interesting at a given time.
 There is no concrete deadline for the finished book, although I am pursuing it as a full-time endeavor.
 The source code for the book is available on GitHub, and I encourage all readers to submit issues or pull requests with edits.
 To stay up to date with the progress of the book, you can subscribe to the newsletter.

 I would like to thank a group of people without whom this book would never have existed.
 When I moved to New York in 2009 to study at The Interactive Telecommunications Program at New York University, I only had a vague notion of wanting to work in the intersection between art and code.
 As a Flash developer who primarily built banners for advertising, the two years at ITP completely changed my thinking.
 I would like to thank Dan O'Sullivan for his enormous support for this project, which started as a class at ITP, and is currently growing into a book while I'm a research resident there.
 This book would not exist without the help and mentorship of Daniel Shiffman, whose work has inspired thousands of students to learn code.
 I want to thank Stewart Smith, who taught the Visualizing Data class where the early ideas for this book began.
 My thanks go to all of the ITP faculty and alumni who helped shape these ideas, including Patrick Hebron, Greg Borenstein, Clay Shirky, Danny Rozin, Tom Igoe, David Nolen, Gabe Barcia-Colombo, and George Agudow.
 A special thanks go to Lauren McCarthy, the original author of P5.js, and to Casey Reas and Ben Fry for their work on Processing.
-I want to thank Chandler Abraham for his detailed edits in the chapter on color spaces, as well as Claire Kearney-Volpe for answering my numerous questions about accessibility.
-I would like to dedicate this book to my partner (and editor) Maria.
+I want to thank Chandler Abraham for his detailed edits in the chapter on color spaces, Claire Kearney-Volpe for answering my numerous questions about accessibility, and Maria Marqvard Jensen for her relentless editing efforts.
 Now, let's begin.